traversaro/rocm-systems/projects/rocprofiler-compute/docs/how-to/use.rst

    To generate a lightweight GUI interface, you can add the ``--gui`` flag to your analysis command.

-   This mode is a middle ground to the highly detailed ROCm Compute Profiler Grafana GUI and is great if you want immediate access to a hardware component you’re already familiar with.

    .. code-block:: shell

       $ rocprof-compute analyze --help